 ELNO means Electronic Lodgment Network Operator and has the meaning given to it in the ECNL.

-Identity Agent means a Person who is an agent of either a Subscriber, or a mortgagee represented by a Subscriber, and who:
+Identity Agent means a Person who is an agent of either a Representative, or a mortgagee represented by a Representative, and who:

-the Subscriber or mortgagee reasonably believes is reputable, competent and insured in compliance with Insurance Rule 2; and
+the Representative or mortgagee reasonably believes is reputable, competent and appropriately insured; and

-is authorised by the Subscriber or mortgagee to conduct verification of identity on behalf of the Subscriber or mortgagee in accordance with the Verification of Identity Standard.
+is authorised by the Representative or mortgagee to conduct verification of identity on behalf of the Representative or mortgagee in accordance with the Verification of Identity Standard.

-Insurance Rules has the meaning given to it in the Participation Rules.

 Jurisdiction means an Australian State or Territory.

 Land Registry means the agency of a State or Territory responsible for maintaining the Jurisdiction’s Titles Register.